moolgom/3DLCSEncoder/README.md

 Ours RP=8 (1762.87 KB, TSDF volume dimension: 544 x 864 x 480)

 <img src="./Images/thai_statuette_ours_RP8.png" width="500" height="300">

+(On the left side is the result of Draco, and on the right side is the result of our TSDF volume encoder.)

 | QP | KB       | Chamfer Dist. | Rate Point | KB       | Chamfer Dist. |
 |----|----------|---------------|------------|----------|---------------|